madetech/handbook/guides/compensation/expenses/eyetest.md

 Everyone is able to claim back the costs of an annual eye test.
 You need to:

 - Book the eye test yourself and get a receipt
-- Submit the receipt for the eye test through Xero, using the category 'Staff Welfare'.
+- Submit the receipt for the eye test through Xero, using the category 'Staff discrentionary benefit'.

 ## Claiming for Lenses and Frames